Analysis of time-stepping methods for the monodomain model: Accuracy of the numerical methods

-For each model, we choose a target value of the $L^2$ error on the numerical solution, $e_{L^2}$, and for each method, we find the time-step needed to achieve this level of accuracy and evaluate the computational time of the simulation.
-Results are shown for the different methods in Tables \ref{tab:CPUBR} to \ref{tab:CPUBR2D}.
+Results are shown for the different methods in Tables \ref{tab:CPUBR} to \ref{tab:CPUTNNP2D}.
 Each table contains the $L^2$ error, $e_{L^2}$, close enough to the chosen target error, with its corresponding $H^1$ error, $e_{H^1}$, the time-step $\Delta t$ required, the total CPU time of the simulation and the average CPU time per iteration.
 We indicate in the title of each table the relative size of the error $e_{L^2}$ with respect to the $L^2$ norm of the reference solution.
+Note that the relative $H^1$ seminorm errors usually differ from the target percentage of relative $L^2$ error, and are often greater than their respective relative $L^2$ errors.

 For the 1D BR model, we see that the most efficient method is the SBDF2 method.
 It is almost twice as fast as the next most efficient method, CN-RK4, which is itself faster than the CN-RK2 method.
 For each time-step of the SBDF2 method, we only have to compute the functions of the ionic model once, as opposed to the Strang-splitting methods where we compute them four or eight times for CN-RK2 and CN-RK4, respectively.
 As for the DC3 method, the functions are computed only three times per time-step, but it takes small values of $\Delta t$ for the method to reach a higher rate of convergence.
 We observe that the third-order method, DC3, is not efficient compared to the second-order methods.
 Indeed, it takes more than twenty times more CPU time to compute the solution than the SBDF2 method for the chosen level of error.
 By choosing very small errors, we expect the DC3 method to eventually surpass the second-order methods.
 At the chosen level of error $e_{L^2}$, the DC3 method has not yet entered its asymptotic zone.